 Made with an abundance of broccoli, mushrooms, tomatoes, and topped with cheddar cheese, you’d think IHOP’s garden omelet was one of their healthier choices.
 Newsflash: it’s not.
 With 66 grams of artery-clogging fat, this innocent-looking platter will fill you to the brim and leave you feeling yolked—and that’s before you tack on the damage from the hash brown, pancakes, or the toast that the meal comes with.
 If you want to leave IHOP with your belt still buckled, ask for a side order of cottage cheese (50 calories) with a double order of seasonal mixed fruit (100-120 calories) and two turkey sausage links (90 calories) or one original buttermilk pancake (143 calories).

-Dunkin' Donuts: Chicken Bacon Sandwich on a Croissant
+Dunkin’ Donuts: Sausage, Egg, and Cheese Sandwich on a Croissant

 A buttery croissant hugs crispy strips of bacon and a breaded chicken patty to create a breakfast bomb that’s filled with more than half a day’s sodium and is far worse than a stack of pancakes in just about every way.
 If you want to pair your morning coffee with something savory, consider switching to DD’s bacon, egg, and cheese on an English muffin.
 With an impressively low amount of sodium and calories and a solid hit of fiber and protein, this is a fast food breakfast sandwich we can get behind!
 For more healthy orders from your favorite coffee joint, check out our report, What Nutritionists Order at Dunkin’ Donuts.